network23/PSAttackBuildTool/README.md

 _PS>Attack isn't in a working state yet, [PSPunch](https://www.github.com/jaredhaight/PSPunch/) works as a limited proof of concept.
-These projects are under heavy, active development and should be ready to go early 2016_
+These projects are under heavy, active development and should be ready to go early 2016.
+I'm writing an ongoing series of articles about where this project is at [here](https://www.psattack.com/articles/20150212/psattack-v000001/)_

 ## PS>Attack